Tag: 2024

 -

-Below are the details to our cancelled forum at the Burnie Library on the 21st March 2024, which was about the latest details coming from Europe in relation to the use of puberty blockers and gender affirming care in children and young people and detailed information from the UK government CASS Review *Personal emails and phone numbers…
+Below are the details of our cancelled forum, originally scheduled for 21 March 2024 at the Burnie Library.
+The event was to present the latest developments from Europe regarding the use of puberty blockers and gender-affirming treatments in children and young people.
+It also included detailed information from the UK Government’s Cass Review, an independent…

 -